varlogerr/ansible-base/core/roles/ansible-target-deps/readme.md

 Fix [Risks of becoming an unprivileged user](https://docs.ansible.com/ansible/2.10/user_guide/become.html#risks-of-becoming-an-unprivileged-user) issue.

 In many cases it's very important to run this role before any package installation role is invoked.
-A good place would be to place it in the `pre-tasks` section:
+A good place for it would be in the `pre-tasks` section:

 ```yaml
   # ...